Sony FE 16-35mm F4 G PZ Lens Review

 Back to Top

-When the FE PZ 16-35mm F4 G Lens was announced, Sony already had the FE 16-35mm F4 ZA OSS Lens in the lineup.
+When the FE 16-35mm F4 G PZ Lens was announced, Sony already had the FE 16-35mm F4 ZA OSS Lens in the lineup.
 From the names, we see the Zeiss "ZA" branding and "OSS" (Optical Steady Shot) drop off, with the "G" and "PZ" Power Zoom added.

 The ZA lens was optically a strong performer — except at the long end.
 We often reach the extents of the zoom lens in our hands, making the full extent focal length image quality especially important.